Last Updated on September 6, 2023 by Tim Wells

 Why You Might Want To Factory Reset Kodi

 If you’re like me, you’ve probably changed a setting and broken something in Kodi.

 Worse yet, sometimes you might not remember which setting you changed that broke it in the first place.

 If that happens, sometimes the best solution is to set everything back to factory defaults and start over.

-Similarly, if you think you’ve messed up your initial Kodi setup, wiping the slate clean might be the best way to go.
+Similarly, if you’ve messed up your initial Kodi setup, wiping the slate clean is the best way to go.

-Eventually, event he most popular add-ons stop being updated.
+Eventually, even the most popular add-ons stop being updated.
 At that point, you should uninstall them.
-But sometimes just uninstalling an add-on won’t get rid of all of it’s components.

-If you have more than a couple of add-ons that you need to get rid of, a clean installation might be easier (and more secure too).
+If you have more than a couple of add-ons you need to remove, a clean installation might be easier (and more secure too).

-Clear Cache vs. Clear Data: What Do They Do?
+Clear Cache vs. Clear Data: What Do They Do in Kodi?